MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ## <a name="data"></a> `span::data`

-Returns a pointer to the beginning of the span data.
+Get a pointer to the beginning of the span data.

 ```cpp
 constexpr pointer data() const noexcept;